 Primary literature: literature that represents the discovery of, or quest for, new knowledge, as represented by reports of original research studies.

 Secondary literature: literature that reviews or indexes the primary literature.
-Examples include review articles, yearbooks, and bibliographic databases such as MEDLINE and CINAHL.
+Examples include review articles, yearbooks, and journal article databases such as MEDLINE and CINAHL.